judemont/futureofthe.tech/blog/articles/2-give-a-voice-to-the-students.md

 <!--
-[info_title]: The website I created to give a voice to the students at my school
+[info_title]: The website we created to give a voice to the students at my school
 [info_description]: This article tells the story of a group of students who, a few years ago, launched a website that turned my school upside down in just a few days.
 It’s the story of how my friends and I used our coding skills to make our vision a reality — how the entire school caught wind of it, and how the education authority responded.
 It's a story of surprises, mistakes, pressure and lies, but above all it's the initiative of a student who hadn't planned any of it.
 [info_date]: April 24, 2025
 [hide]: true
 -->

-# The website I created to give a voice to the students at my school
+# The website we created to give a voice to the students at my school

-> None of the persons or institutions mentioned are named or identifiable.

->> This article primarily presents factual and indisputable information, with only a few sections offering my personal perspective, which will be clearly marked.
+> This article primarily presents factual and indisputable information, with only a few sections offering my personal perspective, which will be clearly marked.

 ## Introduction
 This article tells the story of a group of students who, a few years ago, launched a website that turned my school upside down in just a few days.
 It’s the story of how my friends and I used our coding skills to make our vision a reality — how the entire school caught wind of it, and how the education authority responded.
 It's a story of surprises, mistakes, pressure and lies, but above all it's the initiative of a student who hadn't planned any of it.